The Crystal Palace

 Dine At The Crystal Palace!

 My family had a great experience at the Crystal Palace!
 Our breakfast was yummy, the service was good, and we took pictures with the characters from Winnie the Pooh.
-The price of the buffet is $34.99 per person and they do offer a Passholder discount.
+The price of the buffet is $34.99 per person and they offer a Passholder discount.
 Magic Kingdom admission is required to dine here.
 As with all Walt Disney World table service restaurants, reservations are recommended and can be made 180 days in advance.

 Tip: Book your breakfast reservation before 9:15 to enter Magic Kingdom before it opens.
 Seeing Main Street completely empty was awesome!
 We got some great family photos.